GLOBAL MARKETS-European bank bailout soothes anxious markets

 "But (for us) that would be a huge euro buying opportunity, because ECB normalisation IS coming.
 And when it does, the euro simply won't be able to sustain undervalued levels for long."

-Oil prices, however, were again almost 1 percent lower and the flow of money into the perceived security of Japan's yen this week continued.
+Oil prices, however, were again almost 1 percent lower and the flood of money into the perceived security of Japan's yen this week continued.

-The yen rose 0.6 percent against the euro and as high as 109.11 yen per dollar - its strongest in seven weeks, before steadying.
-The greenback has lost 1 percent so far this week, pressured by a sharp drop in U.S. Treasury yields to seven-month lows.
+It was up another 0.2 percent at 109.17 yen per dollar - a 7-week high.
+The greenback has lost more than 1 percent so far this week, pressured by a sharp drop in U.S. Treasury yields to seven-month lows.

 Any damaging revelations in Comey's testimony are likely to further hurt Trump and take the wind out of his plans to roll back regulations and overhaul the tax system - an agenda that had sent the dollar to 14-year highs earlier this year.